Costa Rican Spanish Phrases: La farándula

 You may be interested

-Why Birds and Birders in Costa Rica Flock to MonteverdeDorothy MacKinnon - January 24, 2021
+Costa Rica to vaccinate entire adult population against Covid-19Alejandro Zúñiga - January 25, 2021

-What makes Monteverde a must-stop on almost every birding tour of Costa Rica?
-To paraphrase the real estate experts: habitat,…
+Costa Rica plans to vaccinate its entire adult population against the coronavirus and has signed a budget to accomplish that…

-US, Mexico, Guatemala bar migrant caravans, citing CovidAFP - January 24, 2021
+KLM says it will continue long-haul flights, but rebook passengersAlejandro Zúñiga - January 25, 2021